-In answering the assignment calculation questions enter the answer when appropriate in scientific notation with three significant figures e.g. 1.60E-19 for 1.6 x 10^{-19}.
+In answering the assignment calculation questions enter the answer when appropriate in scientific notation with three significant figures e.g 1.60 x 10-19.
 You are allowed a 5% variance between your answer and the one calculated within Brightspace to account for round errors, and so on.
-If you do not your answer with three significant figures your answer will be outside of this 5% threshold and will therefore be marked as incorrect.
-Answers of this sort will not be eligible for re-assessment by the professor.
+If you do not answer with three significant figures your answer will be outside of this 5% threshold and will therefore be marked as incorrect.
+Answers of this sort will not be eligible for reassessment by the professor.